github/codeql/docs/language/learn-ql/database.rst

 The CodeQL library defines classes to provide a layer of abstraction over each of these tables (and the related auxiliary tables): ``Expr`` and ``Stmt``.

-Most classes in the CodeQL library are similar: they are abstractions over one or more database tables.
-Looking at one of the CodeQL libraries illustrates this:
+Most classes in the library are similar: they are abstractions over one or more database tables.
+Looking at one of the libraries illustrates this:

 .. code-block:: ql